Five years after fire, a shining Notre Dame is ready to reopen its doors

 Over 1,000 restorers, artisans, and craftspeople have risen to the challenge of President Emmanuel Macron’s five-year timeline to restore the iconic Parisian building.
 Now, they say, the public can expect a revitalized cathedral that incorporates old and new, respecting tradition while also breathing new life into Notre Dame.

 One of the key projects was rebuilding the destroyed spire.
-Forty carpenters meticulously studied the 19th century sketches to recreate it.
+Forty carpenters meticulously studied the 19th-century sketches to re-create it.

 “We used the same methods as in that era, except that this time we used electric machines to cut the pieces of wood,” says lead carpenter Patrick Jouenne.
 “It was a challenge but also an honor to work for Notre Dame.
 You realize, wow, you can’t dream of anything better.”

-Restoring the Notre Dame cathedral has been profound for people like archeologist Dorothée Dérieux-Chaoui.
+Restoring the Notre Dame cathedral has been profound for people like archeologist Dorothée Chaoui-Derieux.

-Since the 2019 fire that saw Notre Dame’s famous spire burn to ash, Ms. Dérieux-Chaoui and her team of 20 have unearthed an abundance of medieval treasures.
-They include forgotten tombs, headless sculptures, and the fragmented remains of a vibrantly colored 13th century rood screen – the partition that separates the choir from the nave – buried beneath the cathedral floor.
+Since the 2019 fire that saw Notre Dame’s famous spire burn to ash, Ms. Chaoui-Derieux and her team of 20 have unearthed an abundance of medieval treasures.
+They include forgotten tombs, headless sculptures, and the fragmented remains of a vibrantly colored 13th-century rood screen – the partition that separates the choir from the nave – buried beneath the cathedral floor.

-“We’ve literally had our hands in 2,000 years of history, excavating and digging up the past,” says Ms. Dérieux-Chaoui, chief curator of heritage at the Regional Archeological Service of cultural affairs for the Paris region.
+“We’ve literally had our hands in 2,000 years of history, excavating and digging up the past,” says Ms. Chaoui-Derieux, chief curator of heritage at the Regional Archeological Service of cultural affairs for the Paris region.
 “Our goal is to make sure this medieval cathedral, and all its history, comes back to life.”

 Why We Wrote ThisA story focused on

-Note: Editor’s note: This story was updated Dec.
-6, the same day as publication, to correct the spelling of Dorothée Chaoui-Derieux’s name.